 Whether you travel solo, with friends, or with family, the packing cannot be too different as you will invariably need most of the things you have packed as essentials.
 The mantra you need to follow is “Pack smart”.
 Which doesn’t necessarily mean that you have to pack light.
-But having said that, minimalist packing is a good approach for a solo trip for women.
+But having said that, minimalist packing is a good approach for solo women travellers.

 While we will educate you on some expert tips on minimalist packing, let us first look at some of the reasons why you need to travel light.